Opportunities for Impact: Where you can make a difference

 Infrastructure support will enhance sustainability of the gardens and allow more youth to become involved and develop skills that lead to healthier and productive lives.

-Gardening has been part of our enrichment programming since 2010.
 The gardens and orchard, located on the properties of Youth Homes residential programs, provide places of calm and comfort for youth experiencing the emotional burden of the multiple traumatic events they have experienced.
-Unfortunately, the severe weather in 2017 exacerbated drainage and infrastructure problems in the orchard that need to be repaired in order for the program to continue.
-The refuge the garden environment allows, along with providing our youth with the opportunity to gain valuable work skills during our Summer Garden Program while also providing nutritious and organic fruits and vegetables for our residents to eat, makes the gardens and orchard a priceless, and, a very worthwhile investment.
+Along with its calming environment, organic and nutritious fruits and vegetables, the garden also provides youth with the opportunity to gain work skills during our Summer Garden Jobs Program.
+Unfortunately, the severe weather in 2017 exacerbated problems with drainage and infrastructure which need to be repaired in order for the garden program to continue.
+The value and experiences the garden and orchard provide to our youth make this giving opportunity a priceless and very worthwhile investment.

 Trauma-Informed Approach to Care: Expanding evidence-based training and programming